Building your well-being house: the power of self-care.

 Improves sleep: Poor sleep quality can contribute to mental health problems.
 Self-care practices like creating a relaxing bedtime routine and managing stress can help improve sleep.

-Here's a breakdown of key self-care skills that can form the foundation of your wellbeing house:
+Building your wellbeing house: A foundation of self-care skills Here's a breakdown of key self-care skills that can form the foundation of your wellbeing house:

 Mind